 Medicare: Begins, Not Ends, Reform

 The elderly consume a disproportionate share of total health expense.
 That soon forces Medicare, the "Third Rail of Politics", to get first attention in any lifetime health plan -- even Lifelong Health Savings Accounts, our central proposal.
-In it, Medicare revenue remains unchanged, while the rest of health finance adjusts around it.
-Revenue flow is assumed to be neutral from age 18 to 64, so other changes can be serially assessed.
-Assumptions like this make long-term planning possible when costs of some age groups are unpredictable.

 Let's apply a Due Diligence approach to the technical steps of this proposal.
 That is, skip past the overwhelming detail of existing data, to focus on conclusions to test.
 First, divide the population into three groups: dependent children, the working age group, and retirees, and start with Medicare.
 That's ignoring the advice that Medicare is the "third rail of politics--touch it and you're dead".
 The easiest place to begin is with the elderly, because they have the greatest medical cost, and anyway if we continue to "kick the can down the road", we are admitting defeat before we even start.
 Medicare is not only where most of the costs are, but predictably where they will migrate further.
 It's only half paid for by the recipients, while a major goal is to break even.
 Indeed, as science cures diseases, surplus should be consumed into a retirement fund, so realistic projection errors could overstate the revenue.
 As the old Quaker observed, the best way to have enough is to have too much.